aggrawal-ankur/gitbook/content/docs/build-process.md

 By the end of this exploration, we will have some high-level checkpoints which will anchor our future explorations.

-Therefore, this exploration by choice touches every single concept.
+Therefore, *this exploration by choice touches every single concept in the build-execution pipeline of C*.
 This makes it a little tough to digest as you won't understand the meaning of each word, but you are not required to understand everything.
 You are only expected to settle these words in your mind, so that they don't feel foreign later.

+However, this journey does expects you to have basic familiarity with Linux command line and programming languages.

 Let's start our journey.